nichlor/rmrk-emote-batch/README.md

 6802213-24d573f4dfa1d7fd33-KAN-KANF-0000000000000010
 6802639-24d573f4dfa1d7fd33-KAN-KANL-0000000000006514
 ```
+ - keys.txt contains KSM acct private keys, 1 per line (keygen.sh will create these)
+ - you must import and fund each wallet manually on polkadot.js.org/apps
+ - Run with:
 ```sh
 bash emote_bomb.sh
 ```

- - keys.txt contains KSM acct private keys, 1 per line (keygen.sh will create these)
- - you must import and fund each wallet manually on polkadot.js.org/apps

 ## keygen.sh
 - To change the number of wallets generated, edit keygen.sh and change the value of N